 A variety of assessments will be used on the course to enable students to experience and adapt to different assessment styles.
 The assessment methods used will be appropriate to assess each module's intended learning outcomes.
-Assessment on the course overall will be approximately 100% coursework (including blogs, essays, case studies, reports, presentations, group work, reflective learning accounts, research projects and portfolios).
+Assessment on the course overall will be by coursework (for example vlogs, essays, case studies, reports, presentations, group work, reflective learning accounts, research projects and portfolios).